Align Probiotic Review: Digestive Support or Waste of Money?

 In 2017, according to the above link, the manufacturer chose to settle the lawsuit for $30 million.

-We don't consider this to be a red flag or really much of an issue given that it doesn't pertain to the ingredients or potential efficacy of the product; just the claims made by the manufacturer.
+We don't consider this to be a red flag or something consumers need to concern themselves with moving forward, given that it doesn't pertain to the ingredients or potential efficacy of the product; just the claims made by the manufacturer.

 Does Align Cause Side Effects?